Everyday culinary herbs that we often take for granted can be incredibly effective at deterring a whole host of harmful bugs.

 This amazing therapeutic herb offers an effective and inexpensive source of potent natural antimicrobial agents with health-promoting properties.

-- 4 Ways to Help Your Digestive Health
+- Herbs To Support Your Digestive Health